P0171 OLDSMOBILE - Fuel Trim System Lean Bank 1

 - Incorrect Positive Crankcase Ventilation (PCV) hose connection

-The P0171 code could also be caused may be caused by one or more of the following: debris on MAF sensor causing an incorrect reading, improper oil level, low or high fuel pressure or Engine Control Temperature (ECT) Sensor reading inaccurate.
+The P0171 code could also be caused may be caused by one or more of the following: debris on the MAF sensor causing an incorrect reading, improper oil level, low or high fuel pressure, or Engine Control Temperature (ECT) Sensor reading inaccurate.

 2000-2004 Oldsmobile Alero

 2002-2004 Oldsmobile Bravada

 2000-2004 Oldsmobile Factory Service Bulletin OBDII Code P0171

 What is the cost to diagnose the P0171 OLDSMOBILE code

 Labor: 1.0The cost to diagnose the P0171 OLDSMOBILE code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge